TerryBarthelemy/SneakerApp/README.md

 employee has the control to make that decision.

 Admin: Create an account.
 Browse the main pages.
 Purchase items.
 Create, Read, Update, Delete any product or user in the database.
-The admin has all round access to all reources SneakerHub
+The admin has all around access to all reources in SneakerHub